AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/sni.md

 See the MSAL sample: [auth-code-with-certs](../../../samples/msal-node-samples/auth-code-with-certs)

-The snippet below demonstrates how to initialize MSAL for SNI authentication:
+The snippet below demonstrates how to initialize MSAL for Subject Name / Issuer (SNI) authentication:

 ```js
 var msal = require('@azure/msal-node');